smartcontractkit/crec-sdk/README.md

 ### Usage guides

-These guides walk through the most common use cases for CRELib.
+These guides walk through the most common use cases for CRE Connect SDK.

 ### 🔍 Receiving and verifying events